Intellectual Capital Meaning

 #1 – Human Capital

-Human capital includes employees, their knowledge and experience, organization’s relationship with employees, employee training and appraisal, employee satisfaction, employee review about the organization, etc. all contribute to the capital of the organization.
-If an organization has a lower employee turnover rate, then there are chances of high intellectual capital.
+Human capital includes employees, their knowledge and experience, the organization's relationship with employees, employee training and appraisal, employee satisfaction, employee review of the organization, etc., which all contribute to the organization's capital.
+If an organization has a lower employee turnover rate, there are chances of high intellectual capital.

-Example – Leadership and managerial skills, key employees and their knowledge, professional competencies, work ethics, and work culture, employee training, etc.
+Example - Leadership and managerial skills, key employees and their knowledge, professional abilities, work ethics, and work culture, employee training, etc.

 #2 – Relational Capital

-Relational capital includes the organization’s relationship with employees, its investors, its customers, its supplier’s, etc. review of all investors, customers, suppliers, employees all matters.
-Feedback of all also matters and ways of improving and developing etc. contribute to relational capital.
-If an organization has low employee turnover, honest customers, etc. then it has a high intellectual capital base.
+Relational capital includes the organization's relationship with employees, its investors, its customers, its suppliers, etc. review of all investors, customers, suppliers, and employees.
+Feedback also matters, and ways of improving and developing contribute to relational capital.
+For example, an organization with low employee turnover, honest customers, etc., has a high intellectual capital base.

 Example – Customer satisfaction, relationship with employees, customers and stakeholders, contracts with service providers, reputation in the community, investor feedback rating, etc.